Building Emergency Plans

 Fill out the form to watch this Supervisor Safety Tip video.

+Join HSI Chief Safety Officer Jill James as she visits environmental health and safety professionals in their workplaces to explore important workplace safety topics.
 This video covers what a building emergency plan is, how they are used, and how often they need to be updated.

 Hi, I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at the University of Louisville in beautiful Kentucky to show you no matter where you work, safety training is for everyone